Functional Endoscopic Sinus Surgery (FESS)

 Functional endoscopic sinus surgery (FESS) is procedure that involves enlarging the natural connections between your child's sinuses and nose in a minimally invasive manner using small telescopes.
 In addtion to improving drainage of the sinuses, FESS can be helpful by removing inflamed or infected tissue, such as polyps from the sinuses, and it also allows for better penetration of nasal sprays and rinses since the sinuses will be more open after surgery.

 While most cases of sinusitis can be completely managed with medicines, FESS sometimes plays a role in treating:

-Endoscopic sinus surgery usually is done in the operating room with your child under general anesthesia.
-The procedure takes one to three hours and most older children are released home a few hours after surgery.
+Endoscopic sinus surgery is performed in the operating room with your child under general anesthesia.
+The procedure can take several hours and most older children are released home a few hours after surgery.
 Some younger children will need to be monitored longer and may spend a night in the hospital after surgery.

 In some cases, FESS will be performed at the same time as another operation such as:

-After the FESS, most children are fussy for a few hours.
-Your child will be given intravenous (IV) fluids while in the hospital until discharge.
+After the FESS, most children are fussy or sleepy for a few hours.
+Your child will be given intravenous fluids while in the hospital until discharge.
 Clear liquids for your child to drink are available in the Post Anesthesia Care Unit (PACU), also called the recovery room.